Kaalaiyum Neeye Maalaiyum Neeye: Production

-Kaalaiyum Neeye Maalaiyum Neeye was named after a song from Thennilavu (1961), composed by A. M. Rajah.
-During the film, Vijayakanth's face was cut by a metal casket due to another actor firing at the wrong time, with Vijayakanth staying in a dark room for three months afterwards.
+Kaalaiyum Neeye Maalaiyum Neeye was originally announced in 1983 by Sundarrajan with Durga Bagavathi films producing it.
+The film's title was named after a song from Thennilavu (1961), composed by A. M. Rajah.
+During filming, Vijayakanth's face was cut by a metal casket due to another actor firing prematurely.
+The filming was held at Nagercoil and Kanyakumari.

 Soundtrack

 The soundtrack was composed by Devendran with lyrics by Vaali, Gangai Amaran and Rajasundar.

 Release and reception

 Kaalaiyum Neeye Maalaiyum Neeye was released on 15 January 1988.
 The following week, N. Krishnaswamy of The Indian Express wrote, "In the melange of incidents and medley of characters, artistes tend to get lost".
-He also did not like how both the lead actresses, Raadhika and Lakshmi, were underutilised.
+He also did not like how both the lead actresses, Radhika and Lakshmi, were underutilised.
 Jayamanmadhan of Kalki criticised the film for having a poetic title and contrastingly violent content.